iLib-js/ilib-mono/README.md

 - do not put the module name into the package.json, because it screws up the import of ilib-locale in other apps that use webpack
+- added API documentation
+- added new way of doing web testing using a webpacked version of the tests

 ## v1.0.0